juanmazh/todo-app/DEPLOY.md

   - "Enable signups" is ON.
   - "Allowed email domains" is either empty (allow all) or contains the derived domain you choose (e.g. `todo-app.local`).

-  If you change the allowed domains, retry registering from the client or re-run the local test script `node server/test_supabase_client.js`.
+  If you change the allowed domains, retry registering from the client.

 4) Testing

 - In an incognito window, register two different users and verify that each user only sees their own todos.
 - Try unauthorized API calls (without anon key or with missing session) to confirm access is denied.

-5) Optional cleanup
+5) Database setup

-- The original `server/` folder has been archived into `archive/server/` in this repo.
-If everything works in production, you can remove `archive/` or keep it for reference.
+- The application uses Supabase Auth for authentication and Supabase database for storage.
+- Run the SQL script in `database/setup.sql` in your Supabase SQL Editor to set up the database schema and RLS policies.

 6) Security reminders